bitnami/charts/bitnami/dataplatform-bp2/README.md

     --set wavefront.wavefront.url=https://<YOUR_CLUSTER>.wavefront.com \
     --set wavefront.wavefront.token=<YOUR_API_TOKEN>
 ```
+> **NOTE**: For more details on rules based auto discovery feature visit: https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/blob/master/docs/discovery.md#rule-based-discovery

 ### For using an existing Wavefront deployment

-- To enable the auto discovery feature in wavefront for the existing wavefront deployment, make sure that auto discovery `enableDiscovery: true` and annotation based discovery `discovery.disable_annotation_discovery: false` are enabled in the Wavefront Collector ConfigMap.
-They should be enabled by default.
+- To enable the annotation based auto discovery feature in wavefront for the existing wavefront deployment, make sure that auto discovery `enableDiscovery: true` and annotation based discovery `discovery.disable_annotation_discovery: false` are configured in the Wavefront Collector ConfigMap.

-- To not use the annotation based discovery feature in wavefront, edit the Wavefront Collector ConfigMap and add the following snippet under discovery plugins.
+- To use rules based auto discovery feature in wavefront, edit the Wavefront Collector ConfigMap and add the following snippet under discovery plugins and make sure that the parameter `enable_runtime_plugins ` is set to true .
 Once done, restart the wavefront collectors DaemonSet.

 ```console
 $ kubectl edit configmap wavefront-collector-config -n wavefront